 You can join us in building the wa’a of kanaka maoli, an ancestral value-based organization that preserves, protects, and educates the people of Hawaii.

-MA’ANA is looking to do a massive restoration based on the Hawaiian method of the ancestral land tenure system, which was a version of permaculture.
-MA’ANA is looking for partnership and/or support from other nonprofit organizations in order to accomplish land and sea restoration projects.
-These projects will focus on removing invasive species from both the lo’I and the loko i’a and then replacing them with native plants, trees, seaweeds, and corals.
-MA’ANA is always looking for better ways to help and to support our local communities.
-We’re looking to make 2017 a better year for Hawaiian communities by providing assistance in facilitating the needs of our local farmers of both the land and the sea.
+- The Westerners brought cattle and other invasive species to the islands.
+These plants and animals, along with Western unsustainable farming practices, were responsible for devastating our fragile ecosystem.
+Native forests were destroyed and taro patches became unworkable.
+Because Molokai has a problem with water, MA’ANA is looking to do a massive restoration based on the Hawaiian method of the aboriginal’s land tenure system, basically the Hawaiian way of permaculture.
+MA’ANA is looking for partnership or support from other nonprofit organizations with the objective of doing land and sea restoration.
+On land, this will be accomplished by clearing invasive species and replanting with native plants and trees.
+In the ocean, MA’ANA seeks to rebuild the fishponds and repopulate the waters with native seaweeds and corals.
+MA’ANA will always be looking for better ways to help and to support our local communities.
+We’re working to make 2017 a better year for our Hawaiian communities by providing assistance in facilitating the needs of the local farmers of both land and sea.